inraito/open-energistics/doc/OpenEnergistics/module/storage/StorageSystem.md

 And apart from these methods, a storage system must also respond to echo messages, allowing itself to be discovered by broadcasting.
-The responses returned could contain information needed by [ItemStackFilter driver](./driver/filter/ItemStackFIilter.md), which would help it to function without a registration mechanics.
+The responses returned could contain information needed by [StorageSystemFilter driver](./driver/filter/StorageSystemFilter.md), which would help it to function without a registration mechanic.
 ---

+### Future Prospect
+Adding more efficient type of storage system.
+These storage systems should be more similar to database, instead of a giant chest.

 [Open Energistics]: ../../OpenEnergistics.md